BYUcs236ta/cs236_Decker_Goodrich/Lab4.md

 	return newTuple
 ~~~

 `Take a screenshot of your natural join function, if you used helper functions take additional screenshots of each function.
-Also include your Big-O analysism of the Natual Join Function (leaving a comment above your code will be sufficent for this).`
+Also include your Big-O analysis of the Natural Join Function.`

 ---
 ### Test Case